Why Hire Katz, Marshall & Banks for Your Discrimination or Retaliation Case?

 In addition to the protections against direct discrimination, many state and federal laws protect employees who oppose discriminatory conditions at work and face retaliation for their actions.
 Unlawful retaliation can include refusal to hire, demotion, transfer to undesirable job duties, or termination of an employee who has filed a charge of discrimination within the company or with the Equal Employment Opportunity Commission (EEOC), or has participated in the investigation of discrimination.

-If you have experienced discrimination or have suffered retaliation for opposing your own unlawful treatment or that of a co-worker, contact the experienced lawyers at Katz, Marshall & Banks for a confidential evaluation of your case without charge or further obligation.
+If you have experienced discrimination or have suffered retaliation for opposing your own unlawful treatment or that of a co-worker, contact KMB to speak with one of our intake attorneys to discuss your case, without charge or further obligation.

 Discrimination in the Workplace